 Minimal pairs additional notes

 Both words and expressions for each sentence shown in the student worksheet can make a correct sentence.
-This type of sentence constructions means that your students can only base their answers on the sounds they hear.
+However, this type of sentence construction means that your students can only base their answers on the sounds they hear.

 To make the activity less difficult, you can change the words and expressions so only one of them would give a correct sentence.
 For example, “I do not like the colour ___________.
 A = wait and B = white.